Bipartite secret sharing and staircases: Some linear bipartite schemes

-\textbf{Scheme 1} is an adaptation of an ideal bipartite schemes from Section \ref{subsec:ideal-bipartite}, but see also \cite{padro:bipartite}.
-Let $t=i_k+\w\cdot j_k$ (as $\Gamma$ is a regular staircase with height 1, this amount is independent of $k$) and consider the following ideal bipartite structure on $N_1+\w\cdot N_2$ participants: a qualified set requires at least $i_1$ participants from the first set, at least $\w\cdot j_\ell$ participants from the second set, and at least $t$ participants all together.
-To get $h_1$ form groups of size $\w$ from the second set.
-It is easy to check the claimed properties.
+\textbf{Scheme 1} is an adaptation of the ideal bipartite scheme $\Gamma_3$ from Section \ref{subsec:ideal-bipartite}, but see also \cite{padro:bipartite}.
+Let $t=i_k+\w\cdot j_k$ (as $\Gamma$ is a regular staircase with height 1, this amount is independent of $k$) and consider the following ideal bipartite access structure on $N_1+\w\cdot N_2$ participants: a qualified set requires at least $i_1$ participants from the first set, at least $\w\cdot j_\ell$ participants from the second set, and at least $t$ participants all together, see Figure \ref{fig:ideal2}.
+To get $h_1$ form groups of size $\w$ from the second set, assigning all shares of a group to a single participant from $N_2$.

+In $h_1$ a the share size is one for a participant from $N_1$, and $\w$ for a participant from $N_2$, as was claimed.
+To show that $h_1$ realizes the access structure $\Gamma$, observe first that any qualified set in $h_1$ must have at least $i_1$ participants from the first set, and at least $j_\ell$ participants from the second set.
+When this holds, taking $i$ participants from $N_1$ and $j$ participants from $N_2$, $i\ge i_1$ and $j\ge j_\ell$ will hold, and this group forms a $h_1$-qualified set iff the $i+j\w$ many shares they possess is above the threshold $t$.
+But this happens iff $i\ge i_k$ and $j\ge j_k$ for some $k$, that is, if and only the point $(i,j)$ is in $\Gamma$.

 \textbf{Scheme 2} is constructed as follows.
 The secret is a sum of two independent values.
 The first one is distributed among members of $N_1$ using an $i_1$ out of $N_1$ threshold scheme.
 The second value is distributed using a $j_1$ out of $|N_2|+\ell-1$ threshold scheme. $|N_2|$ of the shares are given to members of $N_2$; the remaining $\ell-1$ shares are distributed among members of $N_1$ as follows: one share is distributed using an $i_2$ out of $N_1$ threshold scheme, the second one by an $i_3$ out of $N_1$ threshold scheme, and the last one by an $i_\ell$ out of $N_1$ threshold scheme.
-Every member of $N_2$ gets a single share, while members of $N_1$ get $\ell$ shares, as required. \end{proof}
+Every member of $N_2$ gets a single share, while members of $N_1$ get $\ell$ shares.

+Now we claim that $h_2$ also realizes $\Gamma$.
+A qualified set in $h_2$ must recover both secret values.
+Recovering the first one requires at least $i_1$ members from $N_1$.
+Recovering the second value requires $j_1$ shares.
+Those shares might come from $j_1$ members from $N_2$.
+They might also come from $j_1-1$ members from $N_2$, and the missing share can be recovered by $i_2$ members of $N_1$.
+Similarly, the second value can be recovered by $j_1-k$ members from $N_2$ and at least $i_k$ members from $N_1$ for any $k\le\ell$.
+It shows that elements of $\Gamma$ are qualified in $h_2$.
+The reverse follows from the fact that recovering the second secret value by $j_1-k$ members from $N_2$ requires at least $i_k$ members from $N_2$ \end{proof}